neptune-ai/docs/docs/integrations/keras-tuner.rst

 You have ``Python 3.x`` and following libraries installed:

 * ``neptune-client``, and ``neptune-contrib``.
 See :ref:`neptune-client installation guide <installation-neptune-client>`.
 * ``keras-tuner``.
-See |keras-tuner-install|.
+See how to |install Keras Tuner|.

 You also need minimal familiarity with Keras Tuner.
-Have a look at the |keras-tuner-guide| guide to get started.
+Have a look at the |Keras Tuner guide| to get started.

 .. code-block:: bash